Top 9 Foods for PMDD

 Add turmeric to your cooking by sprinkling it on roasted vegetables, incorporating it into soups, or making a flavourful turmeric tea.

 Eight wooden bowls of nuts and seeds on a wooden table.7.
-Nuts and Seeds for Vitamin E:
+Nuts and Seeds for B6:

 Squares of dark chocolate with a white background.9.
 Dark Chocolate for Magnesium and Serotonin Boost: